partha-bro/study-repo/git/README.md

 ## How to undoing my changes in git?

-    git log                                    ==> check the all commit changes log file like history git checkour 'file_name'                   ==> Before add to staging area, we want to roll back to previous commit of this file git reset 'file_name'                      ==> it's roll back staging area to untracked area git reset 'commit no'                      ==> it's roll back to given commit number from git log ( it's work: add changes to untracked area) git reset --hard 'commit no'               ==> it's roll back to given commit number from git log forcefully delete extra codes.
+    git log                                    ==> check the all commit changes log file like history git log --graph --oneline                  ==> check the all logs in one line manner in graph mode git reset 'file_name'                      ==> it's roll back staging area to untracked area git reset 'commit no'                      ==> it's roll back to given commit number from git log ( it's work: add changes to untracked area) git reset --hard 'commit no'               ==> it's roll back to given commit number from git log forcefully delete extra codes.

+## What is Git stash in git?

+    Sometimes you want to switch the branches, but you are working on an incomplete part of your current project.
+You don't want to make a commit of half-done work.
+Git stashing allows you to do so.
+The git stash command enables you to switch branches without committing the current branch.

+    Generally, the stash's meaning is "store something safely in a hidden place."
+The sense in Git is also the same for stash; Git temporarily saves your data safely without committing like cache in browser.

+        Command:
+            $ git stash                             ==> To save it temporarily, we can use the git stash command.
+            $ git stash save "<Stashing Message>"   ==> the changes can be stashed with a message.
+            $ git stash list                        ==> It will display all the stashes respectively with different stash id
+            $ git stash apply                       ==> You can re-apply the changes that you just stashed by using the git stash command.
+            $ git stash apply <stash id>            ==> stash index id to apply the particular commit.
+            $ git stash show                        ==> command will show the file that is stashed and changes made on them.
+            $ git stash pop                         ==> Git allows the user to re-apply the previous commits by using git stash pop command.
+            $ git stash drop <stash id>             ==> <stash id> has been deleted from the queue.
+            $ git stash clear                       ==> command allows deleting all the available stashes at once.
+            $ git stash branch <Branch Name>        ==> command will create a new branch and transfer the stashed work on that.

 ## What is Git merge conflict?

     -> Git can handle most merges on its own with automatic merging features.
     A conflict arises when two separate branches have made edits to the same line in a file, or when a file has been deleted in one branch but edited in the other.
 Conflicts will most likely happen when working in a team environment.

     Resolving the conflit file, please goto the respective file you can change to what you want to changed, then add to staging area after that commit.